-The medieval town of Saumur developed below the majestic Chateau de Saumur, the castle of the Dukes of Anjou.
+Saumur developed at the foot of the majestic Chateau de Saumur, the castle of the Dukes of Anjou.

-The Place Saint-Pierre is framed with delightful half-timbered houses that frame the 12th century Eglise St-Pierre.
+The Place Saint-Pierre is framed with beautiful half-timbered houses that frame the 12th century Eglise St-Pierre.

-The facade, though, was rebuilt in the lavish Jesuit style or Counter-Reformation in the 17th after being struck by lightning.
+The facade, though, was rebuilt in the lavish Jesuit or Counter-Reformation style in the 17th century, after being struck by lightning.

 The popular novel considered as a realistic testimony of social life during the 19th century.